+Fading Factors

-Fading Factors While Sungate 400 (3) glass blocks 68% of damaging UV energy, it also blocks other contributors to fading - in all, 14% better than standard clear insulating glass.
+While Sungate 400 (3)(5) glass blocks 84% of damaging UV energy, it also blocks other contributors to fading - in all, 21% better than standard clear insulating glass.

 Helps protect interior furnishings, fabrics and carpets from fading

 Note: Tdw-ISO represents potential fading damage caused by both UV and visible light.
 It is considered by the U.S. Department of Energy and the International Standards Organization (ISO) to be a more accurate barometer of fade resistance than UV transmittance alone.
-All comparisons are center of glass based on an insulating unit containing 3/4 insulating units; two 1/8 (3mm) glass lights and a 1/2 (12mm) air-filled space for the standard clear insulating glass and 90% argon gas-filled space for the Sungate 400 insulating glass.
+All comparisons are center of glass based on an insulating unit containing 1 3/8" (overall dimension) insulating units with three 1/8" (3mm) glass lites and two 1/2" (12mm) air-filled spaces for the standard clear insulating glass and 90% argon gas-filled spaces for the Sungate® 400 insulating glass.
 Actual glass performance may differ due to glass thickness, gas fill and glass to frame ratio.

 Solar Heat Gain Coefficient (SHGC) represents the solar heat gain through the glass relative to the incident solar radiation.
 It is equal to 86% of the shading coefficient.

 Figures may vary due to manufacturing tolerances.
-All tabulated data are based on the National Fenestration Rating Council (NFRC) methodology, using the Lawrence Berkeley National Laboratory's Window 5.2 software
+All tabulated data are based on the National Fenestration Rating Council (NFRC) methodology, using the Lawrence Berkeley National Laboratory's Window 6.3 software